lynx-x-ray-observatory/soxs/doc/source/command_line/source_catalogs.rst

       --append              If set, append a new source an existing SIMPUT catalog.
       --clobber             Overwrite an existing file with the same name.
+      --output_sources OUTPUT_SOURCES
+                            Output the source properties to the specified file.
       --random_seed RANDOM_SEED
                             A constant integer random seed to produce a consistent set of random numbers.